nixworks/public/news/2005/02/10/README.md

 ##### September 11, 2001 attacks
 ### [ September 11, 2001 attacks: A previously unreleased portion of the 9-11 Commission's report details that the Federal Aviation Administration received 52 intelligence reports on potential terrorist attacks by al-Qaeda before September 11, 2001. ](/news/2005/02/10/september-11-2001-attacks-a-previously-unreleased-portion-of-the-9-11-commission-s-report-details-that-the-federal-aviation-administratio.md)
-_Context: September 11, 2001 attacks, Federal Aviation Administration, 9/11 Commission, terrorism, al-Qaeda_
+_Context: al-Qaeda, September 11, 2001 attacks, 9/11 Commission, terrorism, Federal Aviation Administration_

 ##### Iraq
 ### [ Iraqi officials announce they must recount around 300 ballot boxes due to various discrepancies, delaying the final results.
 In Salman Pak south of Baghdad, guerrillas attack a police station killing at least eight Iraqi policemen and wounding more than 60.
 Three people are killed when a car bomb is detonated in Baghdad.
 Also in the capital, the bodies of 20 truck drivers are found and guerrillas ambush a convoy of Kurdish party officials, killing one and wounding four.
 In Basra, guerrillas kill an Iraqi journalist working for the U.S.-funded al-Hurra TV station and his 3-year-old son as they leave their home.
 A roadside bomb in Samarra leaves four policemen dead. ](/news/2005/02/10/iraqi-officials-announce-they-must-recount-around-300-ballot-boxes-due-to-various-discrepancies-delaying-the-final-results-in-salman-pak.md)